Gaussian mode coupling of spectrally broadband photons from bulk spontaneous parametric down-conversion: A spatial-spectral mode analysis of fiber coupling: Theory

 The spectral purity $\mathcal{P}$ can be determined by performing Schmidt decomposition of the JSA to extract the Schmidt coefficients $\{\sqrt{\lambda_k}\}$.
 It is then given by\,\cite{Ansari:18}

-In this work we restrict attention to cases where at least one photon occupies the fundamental Gaussian mode.
-Due to orbital angular momentum conservation in SPDC ($\ell_\mathrm{p}=\ell_\mathrm{s}+\ell_\mathrm{i}$) \cite{Mair:01}, this allows us to neglect all terms with $|\ell_\mathrm{j}|>0$ and henceforth omit the azimuthal index.
+In this work we restrict our attention to cases where at least one photon occupies the fundamental Gaussian mode.
+Although the fundamental mode of a SMF is the linearly polarized mode $LP_{0,1}$, it is very well approximated by a Gaussian mode\,\cite{Bruning:15}.
+Moreover, due to orbital angular momentum conservation in SPDC ($\ell_\mathrm{p}=\ell_\mathrm{s}+\ell_\mathrm{i}$) \cite{Mair:01}, we can neglect all terms with $|\ell_\mathrm{j}|>0$ and henceforth omit the azimuthal index.

 The dependence on pump, signal, and idler waists enters through the LG mode functions (see Appendix).
 Following Bennink \cite{Bennink:10}, we characterize focusing using the dimensionless parameter $\xi=L\lambda/(2\pi n w^2)$, where $w$ is the beam waist, $L$ is the crystal length, $\lambda$ is the wavelength and $n$ is the refractive index.